North Pole Breakfast Ideas Christmas 2023.

-Or if you would like to invest in a bigger decoration this 60cm Polar Bear from Home Bargains is just £12.99 and would make a big impact.
+Or if you would like to invest in a bigger decoration we’ve spotted this Polar Bear from Home Bargains for less than and would make a big impact.

 For traditional themes, add mini Christmas Trees, fill vases with baubles or simply scatter them across the table.
-We love this pack of 24 baubles from just £2 from Poundland although you can find lots of alternatives in all the bargain stores.
+We love this pack of 24 baubles from Poundland although you can find lots of alternatives in all the bargain stores.

-Or why not use your existing tree (no breakable) tree ornaments, places them on serving plates or across the table or adding fairy lights (battery powered so no dangerous wires on the tables)
+Or why not use your existing (non breakable) tree ornaments, places them on serving plates or across the table or adding fairy lights (battery powered so no dangerous wires on the tables)

 North Pole Christmas Breakfast Signs and Printables